MitPandya/ProjectManagementBot/BOT.md

  - [E2] If no todo item with such name exists, the user is shown the error message "No such todo items exist" and the bot asks the user to either re-enter todo item name and on second attempt bot informs the user that he has exceeded maximum attempts and closes the conversation.

 ```
-2. USE CASE2 Reminding members of a card through Notifications.
+2. USE CASE 2 : Reminding members of a card through Notifications.
 ```
 => Prerequisite:
 - Card exist in the Trello board and is already attached to a team member.